lithekod/site-v2/website/pages/ncpc_en.md

 Registrations will be handled through the link at the top for teams with up to three people.
-If you don't have a team to compete with and don't want to compete by yourself (or you are two people looking for a third), send an e-mail to <a href="mailto:vordf@lithekod.se">vordf@lithekod.se</a> with "ncpc registration" somewhere in the subject line, at or before November 1.
+If you don't have a team to compete with and don't want to compete by yourself (or if you are two people looking for a third), send an e-mail to <a href="mailto:vordf@lithekod.se">vordf@lithekod.se</a> with "ncpc registration" somewhere in the subject line, at or before November 1.
 Please include if you are ICPC eligible (see below) and if you want to compete on-site or not.
 Due to the